Foreign relations of Spain: Europe

 Spain has been successful in managing its relations with its three immediate European neighbours, France, Andorra, and Portugal.
 The accession of Spain and Portugal to the EU in 1986 has helped ease some of their periodic trade frictions by putting these into an EU context.
 Franco-Spanish bilateral cooperation has been enhanced by joint action against recurring violence by separatist Basque group ETA since the 1960s.
 Ties with the United Kingdom are generally good, although the question of Gibraltar remains a sensitive issue, especially since the UK vote on Brexit.

 Asia

 Today, Spain is trying to expand its still narrow relations with East Asian nations, with China, Japan and South Korea as its main points of interest in the region.
 Thailand and Indonesia are Spain's main allies in the ASEAN region, having a considerable number of agreements and a very good relationship.
 In the recent years Spain has also been boosting its contacts, relations and investment in other Asian countries, most notably Vietnam and Malaysia.
 Relations with the Philippines are, despite a very long colonial past, considerably weaker than the ones Spain has with other countries in the area, dealing mostly with cultural aspects and humanitarian assistance programs.

 Disputes

-Territorial disputes

-Whilst the disputed on Gibraltar with Great Britain is the best known territorial dispute of Spain, the country also has disputes with Portugal and Morocco.

-Foreign Relations

-The foreign relations of Spain could be constructed upon the foreign relations of the Hispanic Crown.
-The personal union of Castile and Aragon that ensued...

-History

-In 218 BC the Romans invaded the Iberian Peninsula, which later became the Roman province of Hispania...